darylhawes/fsip/docs/using-features.md

 ##### Comments

 Comments are user-contributed notes to your photo.
 They may be positive, negative, constructive, or otherwise.
 Some may be spam.
 You can label and remove comments as necessary.
-To control spam, use the Alkaline Labs' [Akismet]() extension.
+To control spam you can use the Akismet [Akismet]() extension.

 <a href="/images/features/screen5_l.jpg" class="zoom screen_box">
 	<img src="/images/zoom.png" alt="" class="zoom_icon" />